There’s one global resource available to everyone at any time, all the time.

 Backyard Science | Books from Quarto Kids

-When examining the plants, bugs, and flowers in your backyard, you and your child may want to document what you see.
+When examining your backyard’s plants, bugs, and flowers, you and your child may want to document what you see.
 This can easily be done with a notebook or a camera.

 QuartoKids has several excellent STEM and nature-based activity books for kids as well.